 The New School Montessori Center was founded in June of 1984 starting with a small Children’s House classroom in Raleigh.
-In the same year, the school became affiliated with the American Montessori Society (AMS) and acquired its non-profit, 501(c)(3) status.
+In the same year, the school became affiliated with the American Montessori Society (AMS) and acquired its non-profit 501(c)(3) status.

 In conjunction with the school, The New School also developed the area’s leading Montessori teacher education.
-As both the school’s and the training center’s popularity grew, we needed to relocate to two larger properties, one converted from a house and the other a small church.
+As both the school’s and the training center’s popularity grew, we needed to relocate to two larger properties, one converted from a house and the other from a small church.

 Once again, we soon outgrew these properties, and in 1999 the school decided to create a purpose-built facility on Sunset Lake Road, a beautiful six-acre wooded lot with an excellent location for many surrounding communities.

 The building was ambitious with a planned capacity of over 200 students, which reflected a significant increase in enrollment.
 During this period of time, the school changed leadership and committed to solely focus on developing the school as a separate entity from the training center.
 Ultimately, our ambition was well-founded as the school once again reached maximum capacity.